Master of Research

 MRes Year 1

-You will receive academic advice from Molecular Sciences MRes committee members to guide your selection of personalised portfolio of advanced undergraduate coursework across the breadth of Molecular Sciences.
+You will receive academic advice from the CBMS MRes committee members to guide your selection of a personalised portfolio of advanced undergraduate coursework across the breadth of Chemistry and Biomolecular Sciences.
 This will include:

 - 6 Units of advanced disciplinary content*